ISO IEC 17799 2000

 Make sure that your user registration procedure ensures that

-service providers do not provide access until all formal authorization steps have been taken.
+service providers do not provide access until all formal authorization

 Make sure that your user registration procedure ensures